-Ylang Ylang (Cananga odorata), Mandarin (Citrus deliciosa), Orange (Citrus sinensis), Rose (Rosa damascena), Tea Tree (Melaleuca alternifolia), Lemon (Citrus limonum), Grapefruit (Citrus paradisi), Tangerine (Citrus reticulata), Spearmint (Mentha spicata), Geranium (Pelargonium roseum) and Lavender (Lavendula angustifolia) in a soothing base of organic safflower (Carthamus tinctorius), coconut (Carthamus tinctorius), Sesame (Sesamum indicum), organic jojoba (Simmondsia chinensis), organic sunflower (Helicanthus annuus), olive (Olea europaea), Vitamin E (Tocopherol) and A (Retinol) oils
+Ylang Ylang (Cananga odorata), Mandarin (Citrus deliciosa), Wild Orange (Citrus sinensis), Tea Tree (Melaleuca alternifolia), Lemon (Citrus limonum), Grapefruit (Citrus paradisi), Tangerine (Citrus reticulata), Spearmint (Mentha spicata), Geranium x asperum (Pelargonium roseum) Lavender (Lavendula angustifolia), Rose Flower Absolute (Rosa centifolia), Rosewood (Aniba rosaeodora), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans), Rose Otto (Rosa damascena) in a soothing base of organic safflower (Carthamus tinctorius), coconut (Carthamus tinctorius), Sesame (Sesamum indicum), organic jojoba (Simmondsia chinensis), organic sunflower (Helicanthus annuus), olive (Olea europaea), Vitamin E (Tocopherol) and A (Retinol) oils

-Citrus Quench Moisturizing Spray is a 3% dilution.
-It is also available without the carrier oils, and is a wonderful oil blend to diffuse.
+Citrus Quench Moisturizing Spray is a 3% dilution, which is considered a suitable range to avoid skin irritation or photosensitization risk due to Ylang Ylang, Grapefruit and Lemon.
+Citrus Quench is also available without the carrier oils, and is a wonderful oil blend to diffuse.

 Use as a body moisturizing spray.
 Citrus Quench Spray is an easily absorbed moisturizer that we use to disinfect hands when water is not available.